 - 1 PVC Non Foam Core Pipe.

 - 2 CPVC Non Foam Core Pipe.

 - 3 Polypropylene

 - 4 ABS (Acrylonitrile-Butadiene-Styrene).

-- 5 Single wall, galvanized
+- 5 Manufactured prefabricated UL/ ULC listed vent of AL29-4C or equivalent, Single or Double Wall.

-- 6 Single wall, Stainless Steel
+- 6 316L stainless steel is limited to use in applications where there is no possibility of contaminants in the air such as refrigerants, chlorine etc.

-- 7 Single wall, Aluminum
+- 7 "BH" type.